hexdreamer/tesseract-build/Scripts/README.md

 > sh is a POSIX-compliant command interpreter (shell).
 It is implemented by re-execing as either bash(1), dash(1), or zsh(1) as determined by the symbolic link located at /private/var/select/sh

 So, even though I thought I was doing some generic "sh" scripting, there's really no thing.

+Still coming to terms with choosing zsh.
+After reading more in <https://wiki.ubuntu.com/DashAsBinSh> and <https://google.github.io/styleguide/shellguide.html#s2.1-file-extensions>, the script will be `build`, and its shebang will be `#! /bin/zsh -f`.

 ## Robustness: "correctness", linting